 Serving Suggestions

-Irish soda bread can be used in any way you would regular bread although its hearty texture makes it especially great for dipping in soups and stews like my Vegan Irish Stew.
+Irish soda bread can be used in any way you would regular bread although its hearty texture makes it especially great for dipping in soups and stews, especially Vegan Irish Stew.

 Recipe FAQs

 Functional purpose aside though, legend has it that the cross was cut to allow the devil to escape while it baked.
-Also, being a Christian country, the cross is thought to symbolize the crucifix.
+Also, as Ireland is a predominantly Christian country, the cross is thought to symbolize the crucifix.
 By cutting the cross you are giving thanks.
 The cross also helps the "breaking of the bread" into 4 easy pieces once it's baked.

 Recipe